material-components/material-components-ios/contributing/code-conventions.md

 #endif
 ```

-For large blocks of code that is private implementation, put it in the private/ folder liek so:
+For large blocks of code that is private implementation, put it in the private/ folder like so:
 ```
 // MDCWidget+ios.h
 #if TARGET_OS_IOS